8 Massive Cloud Migration Challenges

 Are you making the most of what the cloud has to offer?
 Or have your cloud initiatives come to a grinding halt in the face of these challenges?

-In this post, we’ll go over the biggest enterprise challenges to cloud migration as we approach 2020 and how to successfully overcome them.
+In this post, we’ll go over the biggest enterprise cloud migration challenges and how to successfully overcome them.

 Challenge #1: What Cloud Provider Do I Choose?